 Shop and Dine Local

-When it’s time to go out on the town, support small businesses.
+When it’s time to go out on the town, support small local businesses.
 This helps keep your money in the area rather than helping the big companies that don’t care about the environment.
-Instead of a fast food place, try a local sandwich shop.
+Instead of a fast food place, try a local sandwich shop or street food.
 Instead of Starbucks or Duncan Donuts, visit a local cafe.
 If you’re looking for shops, visit the small trinket shops instead of the big name stores in the area.
 This helps your money stay in the area and support locals.

 You can also research the shops, cafes, bakeries, eateries, and more in the area to learn what they stand for.
 For example in Whitefish, Montana, a local french bakery downtown practices recycling, composting, plastic-less straws and reduces packaging as much as possible.
 They even open the front of the shop all the way up on nice days to reduce the amount of electricity needed.